 Finally, in terms of all the candidates being “terrible,” Ms. Marvel says, “Yeah, sometimes they’re not that great.
 But that’s because democracies are coalitions.
 The parties all have to compromise in order to govern.
 You’re gonna have to compromise something.
 The question is what.”

-Although the Ms. Marvel comic book doesn’t highlight the benefits of voting, the end results of Ms. Marvel’s efforts underscore those benefits nonetheless.
+Although the Ms. Marvel comic book doesn’t discuss the benefits of voting, the end results of Ms. Marvel’s efforts underscore those benefits nonetheless.
 “In an election with an unprecedented 90% voter turnout, former city librarian Stella Marchesi has edged out incumbent John Woodby and frontrunner Chuck Worthy to become Jersey City’s mayor-elect,” a news reporter announces, proving that an engaged electorate is indeed capable of instituting real change – if only they go out and vote.

 Anthony Letizia